icaroribeiro/hash-code-challenge/README.md

 Response:

 ```
-Status code: 200 OK - In case the list of all products is successfully obtained.
+Code: 200 OK - In the case of the list of all products is successfully obtained.
 ```

 ```
-*JSON format*
+*application/json*

 Body: {
     "products": [